Dealmakers drown in deals in second-quarter M&A frenzy

 Deals worth $1.5 trillion were announced in the three months to June 30, more than any second quarter on record and up 13% from the record first quarter of the year despite activity among blank-check firms slowed down, Refinitiv data shows.

-"This is an environment we haven't seen before because we have very supportive financing markets combined with the pressure to come out of COVID-19 and reorganize entire businesses," said Alison Harding-Jones, head of M&A for Europe, the Middle East and Africa at Citigroup (C.N).
+“This is an environment we haven’t seen before because we have very supportive financing markets combined with the pressure to come out of COVID-19 and reorganize entire businesses,” said Alison Harding-Jones, head of M&A for Europe, the Middle East and Africa at Citigroup.

 “These high levels of activity will likely continue through the summer,” she added.